shopping Epazote - one variety

 Just as cilantro—another popular herb in Mexican cuisine—tastes “soap-like” to some people, the aroma and flavor of epazote has been compared to gasoline.
 However, in moderate amounts, it seems to balance the flavors in certain dishes in the same way cilantro takes the heat off others.

 Epazote may be used fresh or dried in cooking.
-One teaspoon of dried epazote is the equivalent of 6-7 fresh leaves.
+One teaspoon of dried epazote herb is the equivalent of 6-7 fresh leaves.

 for educational purposes only